John Brown's raiders: Recruits

-† Stewart Taylor, 22 or 23, he was a wagonmaker from Uxbridge, Ontario, Canada, who attended the Chatham convention.
+† Stewart Taylor, 22 or 23, he was a wagonmaker from Uxbridge in Canada West, who attended the Chatham convention.
 According to Brown's daughter Annie, "He was more what might be called a crank than any of the party. ...He became strongly imbued with the idea that he would be one of the first killed in the coming encounter, but this fixed belief did not cause the slightest shrinking on his part."